 If your plumbing is done incorrectly, it could lead to leaking and severe water damage, and you could also end up with your house flooded.
 It is also possible to scald yourself with hot water if you install the plumbing on the hot water side improperly, and you can flood your yard if your water main installation is fitted incorrectly.
 In addition, badly installed sewage pipes can cause clogging that can lead to sewage backing up into the drain.

 Problems like a poor roofing job can cause leaking and subsequent water damage.
 There is always the possibility that you could fall off your roof, putting you in danger of severe injury or even death.
 It is advised that you seek the assistance of a professional to help with these jobs, as they could be extremely hazardous for you to attempt on your own.

 Doing your research ahead of time can save you valuable time and money, and it can help you to find someone who is trustworthy.
 Below are some tips for what to look for in your hired help.

-Do Your Prep Work: Have your plans ready to go over with your tradesman ahead of time.
-Make sure you have a clear idea of what you are looking to accomplish, and communicate this as precisely as you can with your hired worker.
-Check with your local governmental agency to find out what permits you will be needing, and be sure to secure them.
+Have your plans ready to go over with your tradesman ahead of time.
+Make sure you have a clear idea of what you are looking to accomplish and communicate this as precisely as you can with your hired worker.
+Check with your local governmental agency to find out what permits you will be needed, and be sure to secure them.